TheOnly8Z/sbox-warbase/README.md

+* **Barriers**: Waist-high concrete barriers providing good cover.
+Uses advanced supplies.
 * **T-Walls**: Tall concrete barriers.
 Expensive, but relatively fast to build and durable.
 Uses advanced supplies.
 * **Watch Tower**: Tower that can be built in the open.
 Armored from light weapons fire.